refactorings/anti-copy-paster/README.md

 ## Contacts

-If you have any questions or propositions, do not hesitate to contact Eman AlOmar at alomar@stevens.edu.
+If you have any questions or propositions, do not hesitate to contact Eman AlOmar at ealomar@stevens.edu.